ndiego/block-visibility/readme.txt

 == Installation ==

-1. You have a couple options:
+1. You have a couple of options:
 	* Go to Plugins &rarr; Add New and search for "Block Visibility".
 Once found, click "Install".
 	* Download Block Visibility from WordPress.org and make sure the folder is zipped.
 Then upload via Plugins &rarr; Add New &rarr; Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.